gchure/phd/src/chapter_03/section_05_DNA_mutants.md

 change in the free energy.
-Using a single induction profile (white-faced points in @Fig:DNA_muts), we estimated the DNA binding energy using Bayesian inferential methods, the details of which are thoroughly discussed in the Materials and Methods as well as in the supplemental Chapter 7.
+Using a single induction profile (white-faced points in @Fig:DNA_muts), we estimated the DNA binding energy using Bayesian inferential methods, the details of which are thoroughly discussed in the Materials \& Methods as well as in the supplemental Chapter 7.
 The shaded red region for each mutant in
 @Fig:DNA_muts represents the 95\% credible region of this fit whereas all other shaded regions are 95% credible regions of